liubin/docs.hyper.sh-hyperform/02-Concepts/04-project.md

 `$ hf init`

-the init command will create a hidden folder `.hyperform' with the following files
+the init command will create a hidden folder `.hyperform` with the following files
   ```
   ├── aws
   ├── cache